 - Where it would be in the public interest

-The inquest does not say who is responsible for a death.
+The Inquest does not record who is responsible for a death.
 It is not the Coroner’s role to probe for any potential clinical negligence.
-It is however quite possible that the findings of an inquest may be influential in subsequent legal action as part of the prosecution or defence.
+It is however possible that the findings of an inquest may be influential in subsequent legal action as part of the prosecution or defence.
 The Coroner also has power under Regulation 28 to make a Report to an organization or individual which may prevent future deaths.

-An inquest statement is one example of a professional statement you may be asked to provide throughout your career.
-Statements may be seen by a wide group of people including:
+An Inquest Statement is one example of a professional statement you may be asked to provide throughout your career.
+The statement may be seen by:

 - Care Quality Commission/Health Ombudsman